 Is there any charge / or costs associated with mediation that we should know about?

 As we provide a free mediation service to the community, we offer all clients an opportunity to make a voluntary donation to the service when their mediation sessions are coming to a close.
 However, each party in a mediation case is required to pay a ten euro refundable deposit unless there are exceptional circumstances for not doing so.
 This deposit is refunded to the party at the end of their case unless they have cancelled their mediation session three times or has not given at least 24 hours’ notice to a single cancellation.

 I am in a dispute with another party and would like to try mediation.
-How do I get in contact with the mediation service?
+How do I get in contact with your mediation services?

 If you would like further information or you are involved in a dispute please contact our Mediation service whose offices are in Northside Civic Centre, Bunratty rd, Coolock, Dublin 17.
 Ph: 01 8477804 Email: MediationAdmin@communitylawandmediation.ie